OpenStructure

 Unlike most of OpenStructure, this class does not assume that the ligands

-(either in the model or the target) are part of the PDB component
+(either for the model or the target) are part of the PDB component

 dictionary.
 They may have arbitrary residue names.
 Residue names do not